GiacomoRomagnoli/master-thesis-romagnoli-ay2526/jakta-exp/README.md

 - `--log-server-url`: URL of the log server (default: http://localhost:8081)

 ### Prompt Configuration
-- `--without-admissible-beliefs`: Whether to exclude or not admissible beliefs from the prompt (default: false)
-- `--without-admissible-goals`: Whether to exclude or not admissible goals from the prompt (default: false)
+- `--without-admissible-beliefs-and-goals`: Whether to exclude or not admissible beliefs and goals from the prompt (default: false)
 - `--expected-result-explanation-level`: The level of detail with which the expected result is explained in the prompt (one of {standard (default), detailed})
 - `--asl-syntax-explanation-level`: The level of detail with which the AgentSpeak syntax is explained in the prompt (one of {standard (default), detailed})
 - `--with-bdi-agent-definition`: Whether to include or not a definition of what a BDI agent is in the prompt (default: false)